kostaskaragiorgos/Workout-tracker/doc/documentation.md

 # EDIT

 ## Reset
+### Difficulty

+You can reset difficulty to intial state Edit --> Reset --> Difficulty or by using Alt+D keybind

+### Sets

+You can reset difficulty to intial state Edit --> Reset --> Sets or by using Ctrl+T keybind

+### Reps

+You can reset difficulty to intial state Edit --> Reset --> Difficulty or by using Ctrl+W keybind

+### kg

+You can reset difficulty to intial state Edit --> Reset --> Difficulty or by using Alt+D keybind

+## Reset All

-You can reset name , sets reps and kg to initial state Edit --> Reset or using Alt+R keybind
+You can reset name , sets reps and kg to initial state Edit --> Reset All or using Ctrl+R keybind

 <p><img src = "doc images/edit/reset.png" title="reset"/> </p>